 The dynamic nature of Prostu z Mostu means it can pretty much suit everyone.
 Its location is very practical and the owners also organise a lot of events there.
 All of this is bound to help Prostu z Mostu earn a reputation as one of Wrocław’s best beach bars.

-Beach bars in the east of Wrocław: Forma Plynna, Odrana, Zazoo and Opatovice
+Beach bars in the east of Wrocław: Forma Plynna, Odra Pany, Zazoo and Opatovice

 Another option for a beach bar pub crawl is to head to three of the four beach bars located in the east of the city.

-Forma Plynna and Odrana are pretty much right next each other, with Zazoo not too far away.
+Forma Plynna is the closest to Grunwaldzki bridge, while Zazoo and Odra Pany are located behind the zoo.
 Then if you make the trek deep into Biskupin, you can also enjoy the more secluded Opatovice Beach Bar.